goodyduru/goodyduru.github.io/_drafts/2023-09-29-ipc-unix-domain-sockets.md

                 connection.close()
 ```

-The server process first deletes the socket file to prevent an "Address already in use" error (We can avoid this by setting _SO_REUSEADDR_ in the socket options).
+The server process first deletes the socket file to prevent an "Address already in use" error.
 It creates a server socket object using the same function call and parameters as the client process.
 The socket is then bound to the socket file by calling the `bind()` method.
 After which, it is then set to listening mode using the `listen()` method.

 The server then runs a loop; inside this loop, incoming connections are accepted using the `accept()` method.
 This method returns a new socket object and an address.
 Data transfer will use this new socket.
 Once this accepted connection is successful, an inner loop starts running where a message is received using the `recv()` method and checked.
 If it is "ping", it replies with a "pong" message sent using the `sendall()` method.
 If it isn't "ping", the inner loop is ended, and the connection socket is closed.